nicebucket-org/nicebucket/README.md

 #### Mac OS

 We're currently working on adding code signing to our CI/CD.
-Unfortunately, Apple makes this process very cummbersome.
+Unfortunately, Apple makes this process very cumbersome.
-Until then, you need to run the following command to allow nicebucket to be run on ARM Macs:
+Until then, you need to run the following command in order to use nicebucket on Mac:

 ```
 # Modify the path to the executable if required